Skip to content

 Keeping up with behavioral health coding changes can feel like a full-time job, but it’s essential for maintaining a healthy revenue cycle.
 Codes are updated annually, and payers frequently adjust their policies, so what worked last year might lead to a denial today.
 Staying current isn’t just about compliance; it’s about ensuring you are accurately paid for the critical services you provide.
 A proactive approach to education and technology will protect your practice from claim rejections and reimbursement delays.
 By building a few key habits, you can turn this overwhelming task into a manageable part of your workflow.

-AMA Coding Guidelines
+Following AMA Coding Guidelines

 The American Medical Association (AMA) is the definitive source for CPT code updates, making it the first place you should look for changes.
 The AMA offers a guide called the “Behavioral health coding guide,” which helps your care team find the correct codes for various services.
 Regularly reviewing this and other official AMA publications ensures your team is working with the most current information.
 Think of it as getting the rules straight from the source, which helps you code with confidence and defend your claims if they are ever questioned by payers.

-Professional Training and Certifications
+Why Professional Training and Certifications Matter

 Investing in ongoing education for your billing staff is one of the best ways to prevent coding errors.
 Professional organizations offer workshops, webinars, and certification programs focused on behavioral health billing.
 Using the correct CPT codes is fundamental to getting reimbursed, as proper coding prevents denials and ensures you receive appropriate payment for your services.
 When your team is well-trained, they can spot potential issues before they become problems and adapt quickly to new payer rules.
 This continuous learning is a direct investment in your practice’s financial stability.